 Renting Bicycles in Cubbon Park

-The bicycle rentals are available here.
-I went there with some friends and we rented bicycles.
+One can ride their bikes in the park after 8 or get a rental.
+It’s also one of my favorite cycling trails ever since I got my own.
+Back then, I went there with some friends and we rented bicycles.
 It cost us 25 rupees for 2 hours per bicycle.

 Before taking our bicycles out, we submitted our ID info.
 It can be;